Getting Started #

 Replace Local Copy #

-If your Add-in is located in the default Excel Add-in folder then follow the steps below.
+If your Excel Add-in is located in the default Excel Add-ins folder, follow the steps below.

 Select the Developer ribbon and click the Excel Add-ins button.